-On August 9, 2022, we announced the permanent curtailment of 170 million board feet of combined production at our Fraser Lake and Williams Lake sawmills and approximately 85 million square feet of plywood production at our Quesnel Plywood mill, all in British Columbia.
+On August 9, 2022, we announced the permanent curtailment of 170 million board feet of combined production at our Fraser Lake and Williams Lake lumber mills and approximately 85 million square feet of plywood production at our Quesnel Plywood mill, all in British Columbia.
 These capacity reductions were implemented to better align West Fraser's operating capacity with available timber and transport availability.
-The reduction in capacity impacted 77 positions at Fraser Lake Sawmill, 15 positions at Williams Lake Lumber, and 55 positions at Quesnel Plywood in the fourth quarter of 2022.
-We mitigated the impact on effected employees by providing work opportunities at other West Fraser operations.
+The reduction in capacity impacted 77 positions at Fraser Lake lumber mill, 15 positions at Williams Lake lumber mill, and 55 positions at Quesnel plywood mill in the fourth quarter of 2022.
+We mitigated the impact on affected employees by providing work opportunities at other West Fraser locations.